lukasschwab/timestamp-converter/README.md

 + If the search query is empty, you'll be redirected to the Unix timestamp converter by default.
 + If the search query is all digits, you'll be redirected to the Unix timestamp converter.
++ If the search query can be parsed by the Javascript `new Date()` constructor, you'll be redirected to the ISO timestamp converter.
 + Otherwise, you'll be redirected to the Mongo ID converter.

 ## Notes